okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/saml2/appatidp.md

 * **IdP Issuer URI**: The issuer URI of the Identity Provider.
 This value is usually the <StackSnippet snippet="idp" inline /> Metadata `entityID` of the Identity Provider `EntityDescriptor`.
 * **IdP Single Sign-On URL**: The binding specific Identity Provider Authentication Request Protocol endpoint that receives <StackSnippet snippet="idp" inline /> AuthN Request messages from Okta.
-* **IdP Signature Certificate**: The PEM or DER encoded public key certificate of the Identity Provider used to verify <StackSelector snippet="idp" noSelector inline /> message and assertion signatures.
+* **IdP Signature Certificate**: The PEM or DER encoded public key certificate of the Identity Provider used to verify <StackSnippet snippet="idp" inline /> message and assertion signatures.